Back to the Free Library

 • No natural light during the day, especially in the morning

-• Inconsistent light exposure that gives the brain no rhythm to follow
+• Inconsistent light that gives your body no rhythm to follow

 Regulating